TejasweeSahu/MediSync-Now/README.md

 *   **Security:**
     *   **Environment Variables:** Never commit your `.env.local` or `.env` file containing sensitive API keys to version control.
-    *   **Firebase API Key Rotation:** If your Firebase Web API key was ever exposed, rotate it immediately in your Firebase console.
     *   **Firestore Security Rules:** The default Firestore rules provided are for development convenience. **Always secure your database with appropriate rules before deploying to a production environment.**
 *   **Mock Data:** The application uses mock doctor data (`src/data/mockData.ts`) and can seed initial patient data into Firestore.
 *   **AI Model Configuration:** AI features rely on Genkit and configured models (e.g., Gemini).
 Ensure your environment variables are set up if API keys are required for the chosen models.
 The default Genkit model is specified in `src/ai/genkit.ts`.